gregorydannay/gregorydannay.github.io/_pages/research.md

 ## working papers
 <br/>

-- **Price Discrimination in a Competitive Market**
+- **Asymmetric Access to Consumer Data and Implicit Collusion**
 Asymmetric access to consumer data is common in many digital markets and online platforms.
 I study a Bertrand duopoly in which one firm possesses richer data than its rival and can commit to a segmentation policy for personalized pricing.
-In equilibrium, the optimal information structure coarsens consumer data to soften price competition, thereby reducing aggregate consumer surplus.
+In equilibrium, the optimal information structure coarsens consumer data to soften price competition, sustaining an implicitly collusive outcome: both firms price higher than when neither holds an informational advantage, thus exploiting consumers and reducing their aggregate surplus.
 <br/>

 - **Transparency in Scoring Mechanisms**